Aperol Sour: Two Variations

 Instructions

 - Combine the ingredients in a cocktail shaker with ice.
-Shake and strain into a chilled coupe or a rocks glass with a large ice cube.2 ounces Aperol, 1 ounce simple syrup, ¾ ounce lemon juice
+Shake for 20 seconds and strain into a chilled coupe or a rocks glass with a large ice cube.2 ounces Aperol, 1 ounce simple syrup, ¾ ounce lemon juice

 - Garnish with the lemon twist.lemon twist